Intelligencia GraphQL API Reference

 api_phase_hierarchy

 Describes the hierarchy of clinical trial phases which is based on parent-child relationships.
+Example: Phase 1b is a child of phase 1

 Field Name Description